A beginner typically has no riding skill and has never ridden a motorcycle, scooter or moped.

 The Intermediate Rider

-The intermediate rider should be competent in the five basic riding skills and in tight/slow maneuver situations.
+The intermediate rider should be competent in the five basic riding skills, especially in tight/slow maneuver situations.
 In addition, the intermediate rider should be competent in emergency actions such as braking to avoid a hazard, swerving to avoid a hazard and braking and swerving (brake and escape) to avoid a hazard in their path.
-While some deficiencies in one or more skill might be present, they should be greatly improved with this course.
+While some deficiencies in one or more skill might be present, they can be greatly improved with proper training.

 The Advanced Rider